aboutsummaryrefslogtreecommitdiffstats

 OPTIONS

-and do not act on any of the it self, however in order to
+and does not act on any of them itself; however, in order to

 properly interleave options and operands specified in the

-.makeenv file, it have to understand which options take an
+.makeenv file, it has to understand which options take an

 argument and which do not.
 By default, the makeenv utility only

-understands the options specified by POSIX, and the argumented
+understands the options specified by POSIX, and the option -W

-option -W (vendor options), as well as long options that start
+(vendor options), which takes an argument, as well as long

-with two dashes (--) provided that the same command line
+options that start with two dashes (--) provided that the same

-argument contains an equals sign (=).
-The user can modify the
+command line argument contains an equals sign (=).
+The user

-environment variables to modify how the makeenv utility
+can modify the environment variables to modify how the makeenv

-understands the options.
-See the section ENVIRONMENT VARIABLES
+utility understands the options.
+See the section ENVIRONMENT

-for more information.
-The current version only support options
+VARIABLES for more information.
+The current version only

-that consist of a dash (-) followed by any other character and
+supports options that consist of a dash (-) followed by any

 ENVIRONMENT VARIABLES